Santa Rosa Wildfires Rehabilitation

 • Retaining Wall Repairs:

-Since the retaining wall was largely unaffected internally, our recommendation focuses on surface restoration.
+Since the retaining wall was largely unaffected internally, our recommendation focuses on surface rehabilitation.
 Removing damaged finishes and reapplying protective coatings ensures long-term durability and improved aesthetics.

 Outcome

-By combining on-site structural evaluations, laboratory concrete testing, and petrographic examinations, Concrete Science, Inc. provided the homeowner and their engineers with a clear, data-driven plan.
+By combining on-site structural evaluations, laboratory concrete testing, and petrographic examinations, Concrete Science® Inc. provided the homeowner and their engineers with a clear, data-driven plan.
 Equipped with these insights, they could confidently choose between a complete foundation rebuild or a controlled partial repair.
-The result is a safe, code-compliant, and long-lasting foundation that will support the homeowner’s rebuilding efforts for years to come, exemplifying the expert foundation repair and restoration services Concrete Science, Inc. offers to all clients in need of post-fire concrete evaluations.
+The result is a safe, code-compliant, and long-lasting foundation that will support the homeowner’s rebuilding efforts for years to come, exemplifying the expert foundation investigation and rehabilitation services Concrete Science® Inc. offers to all clients in need of post-fire concrete evaluations.

 Thank you to our partner